emacs-helm/helm/index.md

 (helm-mode 1)
 ```

-To discover helm commands, look at helm menu item in Emacs menu.
+To discover basic helm commands, look at helm menu item in Emacs menu.

 Another way to discover helm commands: run the shell script:
-`./emacs-helm.sh` and then look in the scratch buffer. `emacs-helm.sh`
+`./emacs-helm.sh` from helm directory and then look in the scratch
-accepts emacs command line options. `emacs-helm.sh -h` opens an Info
+buffer. `emacs-helm.sh` accepts emacs command line
-screen with more details.
+options. `emacs-helm.sh -h` opens an Info screen with more details.

+_Note:_ When helm is installed with "make install"
+you will have a shell command named helm that you can run from any
+places i.e. not only the helm directory

 ## Advanced usage